-If the finish is not euphoric then it means value hasn’t been added to their time and money.
-And if value hasn’t been added to visitors’ time and money then it means good bye to positive feedback.
+If the finish is not euphoric then it means the value hasn’t been added to their time and money.
+And if the value hasn’t been added to visitors’ time and money then it means goodbye to positive feedback.

 Well, those were the five vital signs.
 However, the BIG question now is, how do we ensure we meet these signs to build a better visitor experience?

 One sure-shot way is to employ trending technologies such as indoor positioning and navigation.
-Based on mobile application technology, this smart phone platform can help users in effortless navigation and way finding while supporting managements with better facility management.
+Based on mobile application technology, this smartphone platform can help users in effortless navigation and wayfinding while supporting management with better facility management.

 While there are over half a dozen such applications available in the market, Zoo managers need to identify a specific application which can attend to their needs.
 It will surely help if the app has additional features apart from navigation and positioning only.

 For instance, the Pigeon indoor positioning and navigation app consists of various features such as indoor wayfinding, pre-planned routing, instant notifications and alerts based on location, and emergency management among others.

 A combination of such features helps Zoos’ management ensure visitors are able to receive instant notifications, location-based alerts, safety tips, and pointers, etc. An app like Pigeon also gives you sufficient data to make subsequent visits of guests better.